MultiSimOLab/Adv_Mater_Ultra_Soft_Magnet/README.md

 - European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Program (grant agreement no. 947723,project: 4D-BIOMAP, and grant agreement no. 101247449, project: MAGMATED),
 - Catedra UC3M-NAVANTIA-MONODON.
 - Grant PID2022-141957OA-C22 funded by MICIU/AEI/10.13039/501100011033 and by ”ERDF A way of making Europe”.
+- Programme for the development of scientific and technical research by competitive groups (21996/PI/22), included in the Regional Program for the Promotion of Scientific and Technical Research of Fundación Séneca-Agencia de Ciencia y Tecnología de la Región de Murcia.

  <p align="center">